ScavioScavio

 Scavio returns Reddit comments as a flat, depth-annotated array rather than a nested JSON blob, which is easier to page through, filter, and feed into downstream pipelines.
 Every c

 Reddit Threaded Comments data is returned as part of the standard search response.
 Each request costs 1 credit.
-Free tier includes 500 credits/month.
+Free tier includes 50 credits on signup.

 Start Using Reddit Threaded Comments